 Store jars in a cool, dry, dark place for up to 1 year as recommended by National Center for Home Food Preservation.

-If you want a specific quick pickle recipe, here is the one that we use.
-As discussed above, “refrigerator” pickles need no processing.
+As discussed above, “refrigerator” pickles do not need canning or processing.
 They can be eaten right away, but the flavor is better after about a week.
-(Also see our instructional video on how to make quick fridge pickles.)

 Photo credit: Sam Jones/Quinn Brein